 talk about PHP, it's flaws and advantages, as well as the upcoming future of the language.

 I named it "PHP is dead - Long live PHP!".
-That was the start to more speaking opportunities!
+The talk marks the starting point of my speaking journey!

 Tailwind, Webpack, Reveal.js